Open Accessibility Menu

 Coordinating Specialized Care

 When you develop a condition that requires treatment from a medical specialist, your PCP can act as your referral.
-Many hospital services require a referral from your regular doctor before scheduling an appointment.
+Many health system services require a referral from your regular doctor before scheduling an appointment.
 Your PCP should be the person most familiar with your medical condition and risk factors.

 Your PCP will also act as a coordinator for your health care team.
 Any surgeons, specialists, or physical therapists you work with should be in contact with your PCP so they can stay updated on your overall health and best facilitate care.